Home » Health Conditions » Plastic Surgery » Liposuction

 What Is Tumescent Liposuction?

-Tumescent liposuction is a liposuction technique developed in 1985 by Jeffrey A. Klein, an MD., and dermatologist in California.
+Tumescent liposuction is a liposuction technique developed in 1985 by Doctor Jeffrey A. Klein, an MD., and dermatologist in California.
 Tumescent liposuction is now a common form of liposuction which is completed while under a local anesthesia.
 It involves pumping a solution of saline, a local anesthetic, and a vessel-constrictor to help minimize bleeding, below the skin in the area to be suctioned.
 The injected fluid then makes the area “tumescent”, or swollen, to make it easier to separate fatty tissues from other tissues.
 Suction is accomplished by inserting a cannula (a hollow tube-like instrument) under the skin.

 Tumescent Liposuction

 Tumescent liposuction allows for excellent control, and a general anesthesia is not required, eliminating potential complications.
 The result is a sculpting of bulging areas into more attractive contours.
 Tumescent liposuction is an outpatient procedure, which greatly decreases the cost because you avoid a hospital stay.
-The patient remains awake during the liposuction procedure so the liposuction doctor can ask him or her to change positions allowing for better sculpting of the targeted areas.
+The patient remains awake during the liposuction so the liposuction doctor can ask him or her to change positions allowing for better sculpting of the targeted areas.

 Tumescent liposuction has an unbelievable safety profile, allowing surgeons to efficiently remove both deep and superficial excess layers of fat with very little discomfort, a much quicker recovery, and improved cosmetic results.
 Patients can expect to see fewer skin irregularities, less bleeding, and reduced bruising.